 Click a state above, or use the drop-down below to jump to the Star libraries in that state.

-The 2015 Star Libraries are found in 41 states scattered across the country geographically.
-The top five states, ranked by their numbers of Star Libraries, are New York (39), Ohio (28), Illinois (19), Massachusetts (15), and Kansas (12).
-The top ten states are rounded out by a three-way tie for places six to eight shared by California, Iowa, and Texas (each with 11), Nebraska (9), and Maine (8).
-Like these top ten states, the remaining 30 Star Library states are spread across the nation and in every major geographical region.
+The 2016 Star Libraries are found in 41 states.
+The top four states, ranked by their numbers of Star Libraries, are New York, 35; Ohio, 25; Illinois, 19; and California, 13.
+These are followed by a tie for fifth and six places shared by Nebraska, 12, and Massachusetts, 12, then Kansas, 11, at seven.
+Next, there is a three-way tie for places eight to ten shared by Alabama, ten; Iowa, ten; and Texas, ten.
+Like these top ten states, the remaining 31 Star Library states are scattered across the nation and in every major geographical region.

 Star libraries are listed alphabetically below by state abbreviation, then ranked by stars and score.
 Please note that expenditure category peer comparisons are the critical ones; for the Star Libraries by expenditure category please go to The Star Libraries page.